The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Results

-which gives an explicit representation of the network's approximation to $\delta(t-\tau)$.
-In Figure \ref{fig:lrc_panel}, we display the memory function, kernel and reconstruction for an LRC circuit reservoir with $\gamma=0.12$, $\Delta\omega = 0.7\gamma$ and 71 subcircuits (motifs) corresponding to an cutoff frequency of $N\Delta\omega=6 Hz$.
-We can see that the memory function can reconstruct the signal with a fairly long delay.
+To construct an LRC network of $N$ circuits, we identify a maximum frequency $\omega_{\max}$ associated with our input signal and define $\Delta\omega = {\omega_{\max}}/{N}$ as the lowest frequency and resolution.
+This lowest frequency defines a timescale $t'\sim {1}/{\Delta \omega}$ over which a signal could be represented by the Fourier series.
+We then choose $\gamma = \Delta\omega$ to suppress the signal for times longer than $t'$.
+For the smoothed Gaussian noise input signal used here (see supplemental material), we take $\omega_{max} = 4$.

-To construct an LRC network of $N$ circuits, we identify a maximum frequency $\omega_{\max}$ associated with our signal and define $\Delta\omega = {\omega_{\max}}/{N}$ as the lowest frequency and resolution.
-This lowest frequency defines a timescale $t^*\sim {1}/{\Delta \omega}$ over which a periodic signal could be represented by the Fourier series.
-We then choose $\gamma = \sqrt{2}\Delta\omega$ to suppress the signal for times longer than $t^*$.
-From this we expect, if $\omega_{\max}$ is chosen sufficiently large to accurately represent the signal, that the system's linear memory capacity $\tau_{\epsilon}$ will scale as $N$.
-This is confirmed in figure~\ref{fig:lrc_scaling}, where we show the linear memory capacity $\tau_\epsilon$ for $\epsilon=0.1$ across a range of reservoir sizes.
-As expected, reservoirs of this type show an extensive linear memory capacity.
-Note that the precise value of $\epsilon$ is unimportant since, as shown in figure~\ref{fig:lrc_panel}, the memory function for these networks maintains a value near 1 before falling sharply.
+We expect that if $\omega_{\max}$ is chosen to be sufficiently large so as to accurately represent the signal, the system's total linear memory $\tau_{\epsilon}$ will scale as $N$.
+This is confirmed in \cref{fig:memfunc_scaling}, where we show the memory function $m(\tau) = C[u(t-\tau)]$ and the total linear memory $\tau_\epsilon$ for $\epsilon=0.1$ across a range of reservoir sizes.
+As expected, reservoirs of this type show an extensive total linear memory.
+Note that the precise value of $\epsilon$ is not particularly important since the memory function for these networks maintains a value near 1 before falling sharply.
+This implies that an LRC network will be able to approximate any function $z(t) = \int_0^{T^*} d\tau\, h_1(\tau) u(t-\tau)$ for any kernel $h_1$, so long as the network is large enough that its total linear memory obeys $\tau_\epsilon > T^*$.